kasparsd/contact-form-7-extras/readme.md

 ## Contribute

-We use [Composer](https://getcomposer.org) for managing PHP related dependencies and linting while [Node.js](https://nodejs.org) is used for the triggering the `pre-commit` hook, building the plugin release and deploying to WP.org via [Grunt](https://gruntjs.com).
+We use [Composer](https://getcomposer.org) for managing PHP development dependencies while [Node.js](https://nodejs.org) is used for most scripting needs, building the plugin release and deploying to WP.org via [Grunt](https://gruntjs.com).

 1. Clone the plugin repository: